just-ero/asl/TUNIC/readme.md

 # Auto Splitter for ***TUNIC***
 ## Features
 Starts the timer when the in-game time begins.
-Splits are not yes available in the settings?
+Splits are available in the settings.
 Resets the timer when returning to the main menu.
 Syncs to in-game time.